A New Approach to Electroweak Symmetry Non-Restoration: Acknowledgments

 \section{Acknowledgments}

 We thank N. Blinov, C. Hill, A. Long, M. Perelstein, and C. Wagner for helpful discussions at various stages of this project.
 CK acknowledges the support of the Alexander von Humboldt Foundation and the grant DE-SC0010008 from the US Department of Energy.
+YW acknowledges the support of the Fermilab/UChicago Graduate Student Collaborative Research Award.
 This manuscript has been authored by Fermi Research Alliance, LLC under Contract No. DE-AC02-07CH11359 with the U.S. Department of Energy, Office of Science, Office of High Energy Physics.
 MC, CK and ZL would like to thank the Aspen Center for Physics which is supported by National Science Foundation grant PHY-1607611, where part of the study was performed.
 ZL was supported in part by the National Science Foundation under Grant Number PHY-1914731 at University of Maryland and by the Maryland Center for Fundamental Physics.

 In this work, we used {\tt Mathematica}~\cite{Mathematica} and the {\tt NumPy}~\cite{harris2020array}, {\tt SciPy}~\cite{2020SciPy-NMeth}, {\tt Matplotlib}~\cite{4160265}, {\tt pandas}~\cite{reback2020pandas} and \ct~\cite{Wainwright:2011kj} software packages.
 We wrote the main code in {\tt python}, which is available at {\tt https://gitlab.com/claudius-krause/ew\_nr}.